 In 2014, Logan City strengthened their anti-idling ordinance to make it against municipal code to idle for longer than 2 minutes when the temperature is above 0 degrees (F).
-You can view the entire text by following this link:
+The code is

 Due to a generous grant from UCAIR, we were able to purchase signs to place throughout Logan City to remind residents of the idling ordinance.
 We still have signs available! if your business would like to place one at your establishment, please call Emily at 435-716-9792 or email her.
 You can see a sample of the sign to the right.

 We want to express our appreciation for UCAIRs generous sponsorship of these projects and are grateful that we can partner with this organization to learn more about clean air initiatives from other UCAIR partners throughout the State of Utah.

 Utah Department of Environmental Quality Cache County Current Conditions